top of page

 About Me

 I have worked as a Theatre Reviewer and Equality Trainer at the Edinburgh Festival Fringe for many years, but I am now based primarily in London.
-My Disability Equality Training sessions are based on the social model of disability.

 My clients for Disability Equality Training have included the British Film Institute, Lloyds Bank, Apple, The Pleasance Theatre Trust, Brighton Dome, London Film Festival, The King's Head Theatre and Summerhall Edinburgh.